 Traffic Laws Regarding Funeral Processions Are Often Ambiguous

 Virginia personal injury cases are complicated on a normal day, but funeral procession accidents add an extra layer of complexity.
 They are unique types of car accidents, where the victim could find themselves at fault when following the directions of funeral home directors.
 There is ambiguity surrounding funeral procession traffic laws, so it is important to understand what you should do in this situation.

 In Virginia, a funeral procession only has the right-of-way when accompanied by a police escort.
 That means mourners have to obey all traffic rules while in a funeral procession, including stopping at traffic lights.

 However, most people believe that funeral processions, escorted or not, always have the right-of-way.
 This leads to many awkward situations at stop lights, where drivers creep forward, unsure who is supposed to go first.

 Funeral directors sometimes try to enforce their own rules on traffic.
 For example, having someone hold a "Stop or Go" sign at a traffic light.
 Unfortunately, it can be very hard to detect a person with a cardboard "Stop" sign at a busy intersection.

-We have sued Covenant Funeral Home for compensatory and punitive damages in the Circuit Court of Fredericksburg when Covenant, according to the lawsuit, “took over” traffic control at a busy intersection on a major highway to make sure that a funeral procession that it lead was not delayed.
+We sued Covenant Funeral Home for compensatory and punitive damages in the Circuit Court of Fredericksburg when Covenant, according to the lawsuit, “took over” traffic control at a busy intersection on a major highway to make sure that a funeral procession that it lead was not delayed.
 That case resulted in a $515,000 settlement.

 This lead to tragic results.